-Korkos, a proud Greek-American, was at the helm of the Bucks when the club wrote the most glorious page in its history by winning the ‘71 championship, thanks in great part to Kareem Abdul Jabaar, whom he describes as “probably the finest basketball player that ever lived,” as well as Oscar Robertson.
+Korkos, a proud Greek-American, was at the helm of the Bucks when the club wrote its most glorious page in history by winning the 1971 Championships, thanks in great part to Kareem Abdul Jabaar, whom he describes as “probably the finest basketball player that ever lived,” as well as Oscar Robertson.

-The Milwaukee Bucks — with those two stars and a talented cast of role players — would go on to win 66 regular season games in the 1970-1971 season and cruise to the Championship, winning 12 of 14 playoff games, including a 4-0 sweep of the Baltimore Bullets.
+The Milwaukee Bucks—along with those two stars and a talented cast of role players—would go on to win sixty-six regular season games in the 1970 to 1971 season and cruise to the Championships, winning twelve of fourteen playoff games, including a 4-0 sweep of the Baltimore Bullets.